HOW MUCH WILL ONE QUART OF MISS MUSTARD SEED’S MILK PAINT COVER?

 WHAT IS MILK PAINT?

-Milk Paint is a traditional style of paint made up of milk protein (casein), limestone, chalk, clay, and natural powdered pigments that you mix with water.
+Milk Paint is a traditional style of paint made up of milk protein (casein), limestone, chalk, clay, and natural or mineral powdered pigments that you mix with water.
 What was used for cave paintings?
 A kind of Milk Paint!
 It goes over raw woods amazingly, and can adhere to pre-finished surfaces, glass, and even metal by incorporating Miss Mustard Seed's Bonding Agent.
 Finish with her waxes, hemp oil, or Tough Coat to seal and protect.

 IS MILK PAINT SAFE?

 Yes- Milk Paint is made from just five ingredients: clay, limestone, chalk, casein (milk protein) and iron oxides along with pigments.
 It is safe for children’s furniture, painting projects indoors, and for use during pregnancy.
 The Hemp Oil and Beeswax Finishes are also food-safe, meaning you may use them to finish wood serving wear (cutting boards, wooden bowls, etc.).